 For more information, see Stephen Margheim’s post at Hackademic.

 ~/Library/Services (where ~ represents your user’s home folder).
+If you can’t find your Library folder in Finder, type Shift-Command-G and enter “~/Library/Services” to jump directly to the folder.
 You will have to enable the Services manually in the Keyboard Shortcuts preference pane of System Preferences.
 Locate them in the list and check the box to the left.
 You may have to restart running applications to get them to show up.
 They will become available in the Application Menu->Services menu, as well as from the right/Control-click contextual menu, under the Services submenu (Snow Leopard).

 For more information, see my article on installing System Services.